Vanshika-jindal-1309/Are-You-Safe-in-a-Building-ML-Project-/README.md

 This repository contains the implementation of a machine learning project aimed at classifying building safety into five predefined classes.
 The project utilizes advanced techniques in data preprocessing, augmentation, and deep learning model fine-tuning to achieve accurate predictions.

-# Project 1: Are you in a safe building?

-This project focuses on developing an automated machine learning (ML) model to identify building types and materials from street view images.
-The primary goal is to enhance seismic risk assessment by quickly and accurately identifying structural deficiencies in buildings, which is crucial for earthquake preparedness.

 ## Table of Contents
 - [Model](#Models)
 - [Platform](#Platform)